nialna/minimal-mistakes/_posts/2018-02-12-unreal-engine-generating-underwater-world.md

 ![perlin noise blueprints]({{site.url}}{{site.baseurl}}/assets/img/2018/Feb/perlin_bp2.png)

 This is the most basic example of how you would call the noise function to get a value from an X and Y input (you can leave z at 0 since it's irrelevant to us).

+The next part will be about actually generating a mesh from what the Perlin noise function gives us.